 Key tax considerations include:

 - The flat tax rate for companies is 30%.
-There is a withholding tax of 15% on payments sent to a non-resident for interest (except from bank deposits), rent, lease premiums, licenses, royalties, management charges, commissions, and fees.
+There is a withholding tax of 15% on payments sent to a non-resident for interest (except bank deposits), rent, lease premiums, licenses, royalties, management charges, commissions, and fees.

 - VAT is 15% in Grenada and 10% on hotel and villa type accommodation and dive activities.